nyu-pl-fa18/class02/README.md

 In most languages that support redeclaration, the new definition replaces the old one in all contexts, so we would get `8`.

-In ML-variants like OCaml, the new binding only applies to later uses of the name, not previous uses.
-For example, the corresponding OCaml code of the above example would give 4.
+In languages of the ML family like OCaml, the new binding only applies to later uses of the name, not previous uses.
+For example, the corresponding OCaml code of the above example would yield the value `4` instead of `8`.

 ## Scala Intro